Class Year: 2015

 Semester-in-Practice Placement: State Attorney's Office, State of Florida

 My Semester-in-Practice was an incredibly important semester for me, as I got a glimpse of the kind of future I might want to lead.
-I chose to go to Florida and work in the State Attorney's Office, which is where I planned to move and work after graduation.
+I chose to work in the State Attorney's Office in Florida, which is where I planned to move and work after graduation.
 My experience showed me what it would be like to work as an assistant state attorney: participating in jury trials, arraignments, pre-trial conferences, motions, bench trials, violation of probation hearings and negotiating plea dispositions with opposing counsel.
 The Semester-in-Practice program allowed me to get my foot in the door, continually refine my legal skills and grow my professional network.
 This was an invaluable opportunity for personal and professional growth and development.
 I cannot say enough good things about my experience and although there were many classes in law school I genuinely enjoyed, my Semester-in-Practice was one of the most memorable.